 - The Certificate Authority Name is the name defined in Active Directory for the Certificate Authority.
 It will be automatically discovered and populated from Active Directory.

 - The Template is the list of templates available on the Certificate Authority that can be used when requesting a certificate.
-Note that although all Certificate Authority templates available are shown, not all templates can be used.
+Although all Certificate Authority templates available are shown, not all templates can be used.
 Template use depends on if the template has been issued by the Certificate Authority and if your credentials allow you to use that template.
 More information on templates can be found here.

-Certificate Storage Information Section
+Certificate Storage Information

 macOS uses certificates to authenticate to services such as Mail, VPN, Wireless, and more, typically in enterprise environments.
 Configurations on macOS typically use the certificates store in the user’s default login keychain.
 Some services can be configured to use certificates stored in a YubiKey hardware encryption device.
 The Certificate Storage Information specifies where to store the certificate and private key acquired by Certificate Request.